-As amazing as it seems, the above link request letter, or variants thereof, land in my inbox every single day.
+As ridiculous as it seems, the above link request letter and/or variants thereof land in my inbox.
+Every.
+Single.
+Day.

-1).
-A subject line that follows any stated directions given on the site you want to link to yours.
-On many sites that have collections of links to other sites, for example, the About.com guides, the editor in charge of the links section often states that when asking for a link, you should follow certain directions.
+Below is a list of items your link request should (or could) contain, followed by the reasons why.
+Although these may seem simple once you read them, the overwhelming majority of link requests I receive do not contain any of them.
+While in certain cases there are also other elements, for this week’s column, let’s focus on these below.1).
+A subject line that follows any stated directions given by the site owner you are seeking a link from.
+On many sites with topical collections of curated links (the About.com guides, for example) the editor in charge often states that when asking for a link, you should follow certain directions.
 One of these is typically a special subject line, like:

 Subject: Request for review

-If you have not taken the time to look at the recipient’s site carefully, and you do not follow the link request directions, don’t be surprised if you never hear from the recipient again.
+If you’ve not taken the time to look at the recipient’s site carefully, and you don’t follow the link request directions, don’t be surprised when you don’t hear back hear from the recipient.
 If no exact instructions are given, then you have a bigger challenge.
-My advice is do not put the word link request in the subject line, simply becasue there are probably about 100 million emails with that exact subject line or something similar hitting inboxes and getting deleted every day around the world.
+My advice is do not put the word link request in the subject line, simply because there are probably 100 million emails with that exact subject line or something similar hitting inboxes and getting deleted every day around the world.

 2).
 The site owner’s name.
-It seems simple, but take the time to look through the site where you want the link, and find the site owner’s name.
-Address this person immediately in your email, so he or she knows you’re not a spammer.
-Can't find it?
-Look for a phone number.
+It seems so simple, but take the time to look through the site you are seeking a link from, and find the site owner’s name.
+Include their name immediately in your email, because if you don’t, chances are they will assume your email is automated spam. so he or she knows you’re not a spammer.
+If you can’t find their name, look for a phone number.
 Call them.
 Yes, actually use the phone.

-In the above link request I received, it was immediately obvious that this person had never been to my site even though the email indicated otherwise.
-If this person really had been to my site, my name is the first thing he or she would have seen, and he or she would also have known I don’t offer a links page.
+In the above link request I received, it was immediately obvious this person had never been to my site, even though the email indicated otherwise.
+If this person really had been to my site, my name is the first thing he or she would have seen, and after a few minutes, they would see that I don’t offer a links page.

 4).
-The URL of their site.
-"On your site I see you have the following content (URL)”
+The exact URL on their site where you hope to earn a link.
+“On your site, I see you have the following content (URL)”

-(By now I I know you know my name, my site name, and URL.
-You obviously are not lying to me or spamming me).
+(By now the reader of the email knows you know his/her name, site name, and URL.
+You obviously are not lying to them or spamming them).